Brad Tucker

-Brad Tucker (born 9 October 1992 in Christchurch, New Zealand) is a New Zealand rugby union player.
-He plays lock and flanker for the New York Ironworkers in Major League Rugby (MLR).
+Brad Tucker (born 10 September 1992 in Christchurch, New Zealand) is a New Zealand rugby union player.
+He plays lock and flanker for the Chicago Hounds in Major League Rugby (MLR).
 He previously played for the Seattle Seawolves where he won an MLR Championship in 2019.

 Tucker previously played for a number of New Zealand provincial sides in the Mitre 10 Cup but was unable to secure a Super Rugby contract.

 Tucker had a successful season with Seattle, winning the championship and earning a place in the all MLR team and being named player of the season.